Summer 2026 Family Camp

 Special activities often occur in the evening as well.
 The unique physical location of Feather River Camp allows for endless starry views for you and your family to enjoy together.

-These programs are an important part of OFRC’s culture and history, and offer special activities each week in addition to all of our traditional (and beloved) family camp offerings.
+Our Theme Week programs are an important part of OFRC’s culture and history, and offer special activities each week in addition to all of our traditional and beloved Family Camp offerings.
+We’re excited to offer several new Theme Weeks in 2026!

-• Science, Space, & Sky Week (June 11-17): Explore the amazing geological features, wildlife, towering trees and amazing night sky of the Sierra with our Scientist-in-Residence.
-Ecological activities are available for campers of all ages.
-From science experiments to guided morning hikes along the creek to incredible evening stargazing through telescopes, this week is out of this world!
+• Astronomy Week (June 14-20): Explore the amazing Sierra sky with our Astronomer-in-Residence.
+Opportunities to learn about the night sky are available for campers of all ages.
+From solar system hikes to incredible evening stargazing through telescopes, this week is out of this world!

-• Family Music Week (June 25-July 1): Led by talented and renowned Artists-in-Residence, this week is perfect for families who love playing or listening to live music.
-Beginners can learn a new instrument during free morning lessons and workshops, and more advanced players can join in on impromptu jam sessions.
+• Family Music Week (June 21-27): Led by talented and renowned Artists-in-Residence, this week is perfect for families who love playing or listening to live music.
+Beginners can learn a new instrument during free morning lessons and workshops, and more advanced players can join impromptu jam sessions.
 Nightly performances and shows round out this music-filled week.
 Bring instruments if you have them!

-• Folk & International Dance Week (July 9-15): Our renowned Dance Instructors-in-Residence bring dance to life for all ages and all skill levels with an array of morning classes and evening dances.
-From International Folk Dances to Congolese Dance and Drum, children and adults alike will enjoy learning, dancing and moving.
+• International Dance Week (July 5-11): Our renowned Dance Instructors-in-Residence bring dance to life for all ages and all skill levels with an array of morning classes and evening dances.
+Children and adults alike enjoy learning, dancing and moving.
 No prior experience necessary!

 FAMILY CAMP FAQ

-Our new online registration system is powered by CampBrain.
+Registration for 2026 Family Camp will open at 5pm on Monday, November 3.
+Our online registration system is powered by CampBrain.
 Each household must create a user account in order to register.
 Your first name, last name, and email are required to create an account.
-Follow the links to set up your account and register for Family Camp on our Family Camp Registration page.
+Once registration is open, you will be able to follow links on our Family Camp Registration page to set up your account and register.
 We encourage campers to book early to have the best chance of your first choice session being available.

-Our 2023 calendar offers five weeks of Family Camp programs from June 11 to July 15.
-Each week includes one 6-night session (Sunday to Saturday) and two 3-night sessions (Sunday to Wednesday or Wednesday to Saturday) to choose from.
-You can review our 2023 Family Camp calendar here
+Our 2026 season will include 8-1/2 weeks of Family Camp programs, including 7-day/6-night session options (Sunday to Saturday) and 4-day/3-night sessions (Sunday to Wednesday or Wednesday to Saturday, with the exception of Labor Day Weekend which is Friday to Monday).
+You can review our 2026 Family Camp calendar here beginning in mid to late October.

-The cost varies depending on the age and number of campers in your reservation.
-We offer Oakland resident rates and a generous discount for new campers, as well as Camperships (camp scholarships) for Oakland families who cannot afford the full cost of camp due to financial barriers or circumstantial hardships.
-You can find more information about our 2023 Family Camp rates and Campership program here.
+The cost varies depending on the age and number of campers in your reservation, and the length of your stay.
+We offer Oakland resident rates and a generous discount for new campers, as well as Camperships (camp scholarships) for Oakland families seeking financial assistance.
+We also offer an Early Bird discount for returning campers who register before midnight on November 17.
+Our new Base Camp program has nightly rates (2-night minimum) for Oakland residents and non-residents.

 Our cozy, rustic platform tents and cabins are a staple of the OFRC experience.
 Due to fire marshal requirements, our cabins are limited to 3 twin beds and our tents are limited to 4 cots.
 Cabins can accommodate up to 4 campers and tents can accommodate up to 5 campers if your family includes young children who can comfortably share a twin bed or cot.
 During registration, campers can select accommodations with or without electricity, make a request for a specific tent or cabin, and make a request to be near other registered parties.
 Below you can see several photos of our onsite accommodations.